BrahimLaarif/SkeletonDotNetCore.WebAPI/README.md

     git clone https://github.com/BrahimLaarif/SkeletonDotNetCore.WebAPI.git
     cd SkeletonDotNetCore.WebAPI
     ```
-3. Install the dependencies
+3. Build the project and all of its dependencies.
     ```bash
-    dotnet restore
+    dotnet build
     ```
 4. Run the migrations
     ```bash